Hebrew calendar: New year

-A shofar made from a ram's horn is traditionally blown in observance of Rosh Hashanah, the beginning of the Jewish civic year.
+A made from a ram's horn is traditionally blown in observance of Rosh Hashanah, the beginning of the Jewish civic year.

 The Hebrew calendar year conventionally begins on Rosh Hashanah, the first day of Tishrei.
 However, the Jewish calendar also defines several additional new years, used for different purposes.
 The use of multiple starting dates for a year is comparable to different starting dates for civil "calendar years", "tax or fiscal years", "academic years", and so on.
-The Mishnah (c.
+The (c.
 200 CE) identifies four new-year dates:

 The 1st of Nisan is the new year for kings and festivals.
 The 1st of Elul is the new year for the cattle tithe, Rabbi Eliezer and Rabbi Shimon say on the first of Tishrei.
 The 1st of Tishri is the new year for years, of the Shmita and Jubilee years, for planting and for vegetables.
 The 1st of Shevat is the new year for trees—so the school of Shammai, but the school of Hillel say: On the 15th thereof.

 Two of these dates are especially prominent: